 Soya sauce chicken is a tasty dish that is from Hong Kong.
-It’s something that sounds very simple but it requires a lots of cooking arts to create such amazing recipe.
-Chicken is marinated and braised in soy sauce, cut into pieces, and served with mouthwatering soy mixture sauce.
+It's something that sounds very simple, but it requires a lot of cooking arts to create such a fantastic recipe.
+Chicken is marinated and braised in soy sauce, cut into pieces, and served with delicious soy mixture sauce.

-Probably the most famous chicken dish comes from Asia is Hainanese chicken rice.
-And second place would belong to this famous Soya sauce chicken dish.
-Asian always have so many methods to cook with chicken and I must say not a single one of them is disappointed (even with the most picky palate on the planet).
+Probably the most famous chicken dish that comes from Asia is Hainanese chicken rice.
+And the second place would belong to this famous Soya sauce chicken dish.
+Asian always have so many methods to cook chicken, and I must say not a single one is disappointed (even with the pickiest palate on the planet).

 Where can I find the best soya sauce chicken?

-Singapore One Michelin Star Hawker Chan has the best soya chicken in the world in my opinion.
-If you haven’t known, I extremely love Singapore.
-There was time when I traveled to Singapore 4 times a year, not this 2020 of course, thank you Covid-19.
+Singapore One Michelin Star Hawker Chan has the best soya chicken in the world; If you haven't known, I immensely love Singapore.
+There was a time when I traveled to Singapore 4 times a year, not this 2020, of course; thank you, Covid-19.
 For the record, every time I visited Singapore, I had to eat at this famous place at least once.
-You can read more about this amazing One Michelin Star restaurant here and here.Jump to Recipe

-All ingredients are mostly found in Asian cuisine because this is a straight up Hong Kong style recipe.
-So you’ll need to make a short trip to your Asian market before prepping and cooking this delicious soya chicken.
-Or just simply order them online and avoid all the fuss you have to face during this crazy Covid-19 period.
+All ingredients are primarily found in Asian cuisine because this is a straight Hong Kong-style recipe.
+So you'll need to make a short trip to your Asian market before prepping and cooking this delicious soya chicken.
 Here is a list of ingredients that I used in this soya chicken recipe:

 - Honey: using honey instead of sugar brings out the natural sweetness of the dish.
 And make sure your honey is pure & unfiltered.

-- Light soy sauce: A mixture of light of dark soy sauce helps to make the chicken’s color absolutely stunning after the cooking process.
+- Light soy sauce: A mixture of light and dark soy sauce helps make the chicken's color stunning after cooking.
 You can buy them separately or in bulk to save more money.

 - Cinnamon stick, star anise, shallot, ginger, and bay leaves.

-- Kosher salt: if you haven’t used Kosher salt in your cooking, you should start now.
-I always (and most of famous Chefs) use Kosher salt in all of my recipes.
+- Kosher salt: if you haven't used Kosher salt in your cooking, you should start now.
+I always (like most the famous Chefs) use Kosher salt in my recipes.
 According to Bon Appetite, Kosher salt is the MVP of our seasoning game.